zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/06-sinhala-google.md

 Panditatheme "means one who has wisdom, one who has intellect, one who has wisdom, one who has wisdom.

 [APZ 41.6] (# apz41.6) # apz41.6 .ref .apz} "The one who considers mine to be mine
-Does not bend. ”The ego (that is mine) is two and the lust ego is also evil Selfishness (paragraphs (2-6) 1 (ii) (iii) should be used here)
+Does not bend.
+"The ego (that is mine) is two and the lust ego is also evil Selfishness (paragraphs (2-6) 1 (ii) (iii) should be used here)

 "Consider mine" means the Buddha adopted the Dhamma and the Sangha adopted Acquired means.
 He meditates on that Blessed One.
 The Blessed One accepts that person.
-“Blessed are you In the speech.
+"Blessed are you In the speech.
 Mahanai, some of those bhikkhus are hypocritical, harsh and flattering.
 Those monks who have dignity are not the ones who have selfishness to me.
 Mahanai, these are the monks Those who have left the Dharma Vinaya (Sasana).
 They grow up in this Sasana